Military Student Center

 This year the Center loaned 176 textbooks in fall and 170 in spring with a total of

 Visits to the Center increased 11.5% from 2015 to 2016 from 4,643 to 5,249.

 » Raised over $16,430 in partnership with the Military Alumni Chapter for the CSM® Sidney Brown Scholarship Endowment

 » Helped the Military Alumni Chapter raise over $20,206 for the original Military Alumni Chapter Scholarship Endowment

 » Conducted a school supplies drive which assisted 60 military affiliated students

 VETSUCCESS ON CAMPUS

 » VetSuccess provides a dedicated, full-time VA Vocational Rehabilitation Counselor located on campus.
 VSOC served 530 students during the year who are active duty service members, veterans or dependents by providing services such as mentoring, academic tutoring, personal and career counseling.
 Assistance was also provided in accessing educational and other benefits, filing claims, assisting with employment and making referrals to other campus offices or community agencies.
-Working closely with the Military Student Center, Office of Disability Services and the APSU Office of Veterans Affairs, VetSuccess On Campus helps ease the transition from the military to higher education for many students.
+Working closely with the Military Student Center, Office of Student Disability Resource Center and the APSU Office of Veterans Affairs, VetSuccess On Campus helps ease the transition from the military to higher education for many students.
 The Memorandum of Understanding between the U.S. Department of Veteran Affairs and APSU was renewed for an additional four years.